Buena Vista Beavers football

 The Buena Vista Beavers football team represents Buena Vista University in college football at the NCAA Division III level.
-The Beavers are members of the American Rivers Conference (A-R-C), fielding its team in the A-R-C since the team's inception in 1976 when the conference was branded as the Iowa Intercollegiate Athletic Conference (IIAC).
+The Beavers are members of the American Rivers Conference (ARC), fielding its team in the A-R-C since 1923 when the conference was branded as the Iowa Intercollegiate Athletic Conference (IIAC).
 The Beavers play their home games at J. Leslie Rollins Stadium in Storm Lake, Iowa.

-Their head coach is Austin Dickinson, who took over the position for the 2023 season.
+The team's head coach is Austin Dickinson, who took over the position for the 2023 season.